surgicalcoder/ApiClientGenerator/README.md

 - Version 3.0 - changed the way the API generation works (uses a central route template as opposed to hard coded), changed json settings file (not backwards compatible but not that different)
 - 3.0.46 - Small issue where _Url's were getting erroneous querystring parameters that were part of URL.
 - 3.0.47 - Remove trailing / from URLs as it will break optional parameters, might need to think about a better way to do this.
+- 3.0.49 - Expose AllAttributes property on Classes / Methods for external processing